-Here at Clifford House Fostering we are working alongside a host of placing Local Authorities to provide a range of mainstream fostering homes.
+Here at Clifford House, we are working alongside a host of placing local authorities to provide a range of mainstream fostering homes.
 This is the most common type of fostering.
 Our valued foster carers provide care for children all of ages from 0-18 years old.
-These arrangements might include siblings, teenagers or very young children.
+These arrangements might include siblings, teenagers or young children.
 Some last for a few days and others a few months, it all depends on the needs of the child.

 Our dedicated team will support you and your family through the initial training and assessment to decide the type of fostering where you feel you can make the biggest difference.